1999–2000 Atlanta Thrashers season: Offseason

+The newly formed Thrashers selected Patrik Stefan with the first overall selection in the 1999 NHL entry draft.

 Regular season

-The newly formed Thrashers selected Patrik Stefan with the first overall selection in the 1999 NHL Entry Draft.

 The players who were introduced to the NHL as members of the expansion Thrashers, along with Stefan were Bryan Adams, Scott Fankhouser, Andreas Karlsson, Geordie Kinnear, Per Svartvadet, and Sergei Vyshedkevich. Éric Bertrand and Frantisek Kaberle played their rookie campaigns as members of the Thrashers, too, but they weren't Thrashers to begin with, with Bertrand getting traded from the New Jersey Devils, the eventual Stanley Cup champions, and Kaberle getting traded from the Los Angeles Kings.

 They played their first game on October 2, 1999, losing 4–1 to the eventual Stanley Cup Champions, the New Jersey Devils.
 Captain Kelly Buchberger scored the franchise's first goal in the loss.
 The Thrashers would not get their first win until two weeks later.
 Damian Rhodes blanked the New York Islanders 2–0 on the road.
 The Thrashers would not get their first victory in Atlanta until October 26 when they beat the Calgary Flames in their return to Atlanta 2–1.
-Andrew Brunette led the team in scoring with 50 points as the Thrashers finished last in the Southeast Division with a NHL worst record of 14–57–7–4.
+Andrew Brunette led the team in scoring with 50 points as the Thrashers finished last in the Southeast Division with an NHL worst record of 14–57–7–4.

 In addition to being shut out a league-high 12 times, the Thrashers struggled offensively and defensively, scoring the fewest goals (170) and allowing the most goals (313) out of all 28 teams.
 They also tied the Chicago Blackhawks for most short-handed goals allowed, with 13.